lqb2/lqb2.github.io/ps4sc-fall2018.md

 * [Grubb Street](https://grubstreet.org/) (has awesome programs, workshops, and classes)

 ## storytelling resource exchange

+if you have resources you want to share with the group, email me and i'll add them here.

 * from lawrence
     * [The Neighborhood Story Project: Our Stories Told by Us](https://www.neighborhoodstoryproject.org/)